Osiris-NFT/.github/profile/README.md

 The application follow a microservices architecture by running multiple small services on the cloud and have a full and automated CI/CD pipeline.
 Every repository represents one service that is fully independant from others.

 ## Workflow
-Every service have his own unique GitHub Action script that build and push his image into a docker repository.
+Every services have their own unique GitHub Action script that build and push their images into a docker repository.
 A repository dispatch trigger the GitHub Action of the *Deployment* repository composed with multiple configuration and testing files, deploy the updated application on Google Cloud, and then run multiple tests on each API endpoints.

 *School project, ***ISEN Yncrea Méditerranée, Toulon**.**